Buccutite™ Fluorescent Protein and Tandem Dye Antibody Labeling Kits

 Prepare High-Performance PE, APC & Tandem Conjugates for Flow Cytometry

 The use of phycobiliprotein labeled antibody conjugates has important applications in flow cytometry.
-Their usefulness is attributed to their individual brightness as well as their ability to create spectral separation when used as tandem dyes for multicolor analysis.
-A common approach for making PE, APC or tandem antibody conjugates is to use a succinimidyl 4-(N-maleimidomethyl) cyclohexane1-carboxylate (SMCC) crosslinking method.
+Their usefulness is attributed to their brightness and their ability to create spectral separation when used as tandem dyes for multicolor analysis.
+A common approach for making PE, APC, or tandem antibody conjugates is to use a succinimidyl 4-(N-maleimidomethyl) cyclohexane1-carboxylate (SMCC) crosslinking method.

 Although SMCC is a well-established method, it has its disadvantages.
-One of the major drawbacks includes poor conjugation efficiency, with a good yield at approximately 30% recovery.
+One of the significant drawbacks includes poor conjugation efficiency, with a good yield at approximately 30% recovery.
 Secondly, SMCC requires the addition of dithiothreitol (DTT), which may significantly impact antibody immunoreactivity.
-Lastly, because the efficiency of SMCC-based reactions is typically low, very high input (i.e. PE and antibody) is required for successful conjugation.
+Lastly, because the efficiency of SMCC-based reactions is typically low, very high input (i.e., PE and antibody) is required for successful conjugation.

 An alternative to SMCC conjugation is AAT Bioquest's novel Buccutite™ technology.
-Buccutite™ conjugation is a quick and simple technique for labeling PE, APC or tandem dyes to antibodies.
+Buccutite™ conjugation is a quick and straightforward technique for labeling PE, APC, or tandem dyes to antibodies.
 It utilizes two separate linkers, Buccutite™ MTA and Buccutite™ FOL.
-These linkers are independently labeled to the phycobiliprotein and antibody of interest, and when mixed will bind strongly together to produce a bioconjugate.
+These linkers are independently labeled to the phycobiliprotein and antibody of interest, and when mixed, will bind strongly together to produce a bioconjugate.

 To improve workflow and reduce hands-on time, Buccutite™ phycobiliprotein labeling kits are supplied with the fluorescent protein pre-activated with the Buccutite™ FOL linker.
-After antibody activation with Buccutite™ MTA, linker, both components are mixed and antibody conjugates are produced.
-The following is an overview of the protocol for Buccutite™ Rapid PE Antibody Labeling Kit (Cat#.
-1310):
+After antibody activation with Buccutite™ MTA, linker, both components are mixed, and antibody conjugates are produced.
+The following is an overview of the protocol for Buccutite™ Rapid PE Antibody Labeling Kit (Cat No. 1310)

-- Add 5 µl Reaction Buffer (Component C) into antibody (100 µl)
+- Add 5 µl Reaction Buffer (Component C) into the antibody (100 µL)

 - Add the antibody solution into Buccutite™ MTA vial (Component B)